// Remove Clearing button

 • a Tandem Learning Scheme, to practise conversation in your foreign language and make in-country contacts, before you travel

-There are also events in your second year where you can meet students who have already done their year abroad, students from our partner universities in Europe, and exchange students from universities in Latin America.
+There are also events in your second year where you can meet students who have already done their year abroad and students from our partner universities in Europe and Latin America.

 Facilities and environment